Exploring the sequence length bottleneck in the Transformer for Image Captioning: Introduction

-\textbf{Contributions.} The overall contributions of this work are the following: \begin{itemize} \item[--] we introduce a new idea called Expansion Mechanism which allows to leverage a different length compared to the one provided in the input; \item[--] we present an architectural instance of expansion layer based upon the main idea; \item[--] a new architecture called ExpansionNet, based upon on the expansion layers, that achieves competitive results despite not relying on the three currently most popular approaches; \item[--] we introduce a more efficient training strategy compared to the standard one defined by 30 epochs using a batch size of 10 in both Cross Entropy and CIDEr-D optimization.
-Our configuration instead enables a feasible training time for a much larger number of computational cases (e.g. our works focuses on the Nvidia Tesla K80). \end{itemize}
+\textbf{Contributions.} The overall contributions of this work are the following: \begin{itemize} \item[--] we introduce a new idea called Expansion Mechanism which allows to leverage a different length compared to the one provided in the input; \item[--] we present new layer based upon the main idea; \item[--] a new architecture called ExpansionNet that achieves competitive results despite not relying on any of the three currently most popular approaches; \item[--] we introduce a more efficient training strategy compared to the standard one defined by 30 epochs using a batch size of 10 in both Cross Entropy and CIDEr-D optimization.
+Our configuration instead enables a feasible training time for a much larger number of computational instances (e.g. our works focuses on the Nvidia Tesla K80). \end{itemize}